evmos/evmos/x/claims/spec/04_hooks.md

     - user hasn't already claimed the action
     - claimable amount is grater than zero
 5. Transfer the claimable amount from the escrow account to the user balance
+6. Mark the `ActionIBCTransfer` as completed on the claim record.
-6. Update the claim record or delete it if all the actions have been claimed.
+7. Update the claim record or delete it if all the actions have been claimed.